tastyigniter/ti-ext-automation/docs/index.md

 ## Usage

-This section explains how to integrate the Automation Extension API into your extension if you're building an extension that provides automation rules, events, actions, or conditions.
+This section covers how to integrate the Automation Extension API into your extension if you're building an extension that provides automation rules, events, actions, or conditions.
 The Automation extension provides a simple API for defining and managing automation rules, events, actions, and conditions.

 ### Defining events